 - the evidence required must be as objective as possible

-- threshold progression should be discussed in appraisals and job plan reviews preceding the threshold
+- threshold progression should be discussed in appraisals and job plan reviews.

-It is expected that all SAS doctors will progress incrementally but this is not automatic.
+It is expected that all SAS doctors will progress incrementally through the pay scale each year but this is not automatic.
 You will need to meet certain criteria before you can progress.

 - made every reasonable effort to meet the time and service commitments in your job plan and participated in the annual job plan review

 - participated in the appraisal process in accordance with the GMC’s requirements set out in ’Good Medical Practice’

 - made every reasonable effort to meet personal objectives (outcomes) in the agreed job plan

 - worked towards any changes identified in the last job plan review as being needed to support achievement of joint objectives